 Greenhouse Gas Emissions Factsheet: India

 India’s GDP increased 357% from 1990 to 2014, while GHG emissions increased 180%.
-In 2014, India emitted more than twice the GHGs relative to GDP than the world average.
+Relative to GDP, India emits twice as many GHGs as the world average.

 In its INDC, India pledged to achieve electric power installed capacity of about 40% from non-fossil fuel-based energy resources by 2030 with the help of technology transfer and low-cost international finance, create an additional carbon sink of 2.5 to 3 billion tonnes of CO2 equivalent by 2030 through additional forest and tree cover, mobilize domestic and additional funds from developed countries to implement mitigation actions, and build capacity, create a domestic framework and international architecture for quick diffusion of cutting edge climate technology in India, and for joint collaborative research and development for future technologies.